- Area Supervisors

 Dr. Rafi Lewis

-Lynette Matthews- Lower Area Assistant Supervisor
+Lynette Matthews- Upper Area Assistant Supervisor

 Melanie Smad- Upper Area Assistant Supervisor

-William Stumpff- Lower Area Assistant Supervisor
+William Stumpff- Lower Area Supervisor

 Will Stumpff is an undergraduate student of Shimon Gibson at UNCC.
 He plans on becoming an American archaeologist or working in a museum as his future career.
+He is currently training in floatation and is excited to continue his archaeological career.

 Surveying and Recording